sparabu/eddie2/UIUX_SPEC.md

 5. System attempts to delete account
 6. If successful, user is logged out and redirected to login screen
 7. If unsuccessful, error message is displayed

+#### Google Sign-In
+1. User clicks "Sign in with Google" or "Sign up with Google" button
+2. Loading indicator appears on button
+3. Google authentication popup opens
+4. User selects Google account and grants permissions
+5. Popup closes and system processes authentication
+6. If successful, user is redirected to main screen
+7. If unsuccessful, error message is displayed
+8. If offline, system shows appropriate error message and retry options

 ### Chat Interactions